CrazyNoobCat/Hey-You-Interactive-Display/README.md

 All emit requests which don't fit one of the above values will be treated as a message which must be sent to the display.
 The display will be sent (event, deviceID, args)

+**Server Emit Codes**
+- clidentDC Format: ('clientDC', clientDeviceID); --> Informs the display that a client has been disconnected from their activity

 **Notes**

 Folders cannot be named z.
 This is due to static pages defaulting to /stiatic/z so that it is refered to the default static page